josedbaez/josedbaez.github.io/source/_posts/sitecore9-sso.md

 The other one, `fullname`, is just transforming the claim to `FullName` so you can retrieve easier programmatically (this is just an example and not actually being used).

-The identity provider `id` must match the `IdentityProviderName` in your provider processor. __PS: for some reason I can't use a random name (e.g fcccc instead of facebook) and would like to know where this restriction is set!__
+The identity provider `id` must match the `IdentityProviderName` in your provider processor.

 ## Create providers’ processors to map claims received to Sitecore user properties and roles ##
 Create a processor (per provider) that inherits from `IdentityProvidersProcessor` and maps the claims received.